 - gradual recovery from jaw surgery, allowing me to eat a greater variety of foods again

-- a vacation in Paris, where I became obsessed with the heritage and delight of patisseries and boulangeries
+- a vacation in Paris, where I became obsessed with the heritage and charm of patisseries and boulangeries, and fell in love with their farmer’s market sweet cream butter

 - examining traditions of cooking and baking from scratch at home that are fading (like baking bread) and have been replaced by prepackaged, processed convenience foods